hasinhayder/hydra/README.md

 }
 ```

-If a bearer user token attempts to update any other user but itself, a 409 error response will be relivered
+If a bearer user token attempts to update any other user but itself, a 409 error response will be delivered

 ```json
 {